 Do you need to deadhead your Knockout Roses?
 No, according to the company which developed these roses.
 However, even they admit that your roses will look better if you remove the spent blooms.

-I have the following resources for you:
+I have two resources for you:

 This article talks about whether or not you need to, and then I show you how I deadhead my roses using step-by-step photos.

-Deadheading Knock Out Roses (video)
+- Watch: Deadheading Knock Out Roses (video)